Book

 "Customizable Word template for generating and printing Outlook weekly and monthly calendars.

-• Print any Outlook calendar that you have access to, including calendars from other users' mailboxes and Public Folders.
+• Print any Outlook calendar that you have Access to, including calendars from other users' mailboxes and Public Folders.

 • Add color coding by category or by type of item (one-day event, multiple-day event, etc.)